raspberrypilearning/silly-eyes/en/step_3.md

 --- task ---

-Drag the eye sprite into the position you want it on the Stage and change its size to fit your character.
+Drag the Eyeball sprite into the position you want it on the Stage and change its size to fit your character.

 --- /task ---